 [This article was archived on 7/25/2017.]

 Many company-sponsored retirement plans offer an "employer match."
-This means that the employer will match a certain percentage of your contribution, up to a specific level of your salary.
+This means that the employer will match a certain percentage of your retirement plan contribution.

 Here's how you can benefit: using the example at left, assume you earn $35,000 a year and contribute 6% of your salary ($2,100) annually.
 Also assume that your employer offers a match of 50% of your contributions up to 6% of your annual pay – which provides $1,050 more in tax-deferred contributions going directly into your plan each year.
 That's like getting a raise just for saving for retirement.